Common Kings: Celebration (2023)

 Common Kings recorded their second studio album titled, Celebration.
 It was released by Mensch House Records on August 25, 2023.
 The first single is "Celebration (One Shot)", a feel-good, party anthem.
 They tapped into their community of musicians to bring their album full circle and "celebrate" their pop and reggae roots by featuring reggae artists J Boog, Demarco, Kabaka Pyramid, Marc E. Bassy, and more.

-The long-awaited follow-up is based on the past 10-plus years of their careers.
+The follow-up is based on the past 10-plus years of their careers.
 It's a way to "toast" to more than a decade of their musical experience.
-The band worked once again with the talented pop-production duo The Audibles who also co-wrote a handful of the songs.
+The band worked once again with the pop-production duo The Audibles, who also co-wrote a handful of the songs.
 They also synced up with producer Poo Bear (Justin Bieber) on "City of Champions".

 Uncle Lui describes the album's meaning, "It's a celebration of doing things our way" says Uncle Lui.
 We've made a lot of things happen in an unconventional, unorthodox way.
 It's a celebration of where we are today.
 We're able to live in so many different musical worlds."
 JR adds, "It's a culmination of our careers, jamming 20 years, raising families, living life and making music; all of it coming together and being able to share that with the world."

 Common Kings was one of the many featured reggae rock artists on Crossed Heart Clothing presents Pop Punk Goes Reggae, Vol. 1, which was produced by frontman Nathan Aurora of Iya Terra.
 The 16-track album was released on September 15, 2023 by Ineffable Records.
 The band covered "I Write Sins Not Tragedies" by Panic!
 At The Disco.

 Musical influences

-Common Kings sound is mixing catchy beats into pop music hits that's infused with the members' love of reggae, rock, R&B and island music.
-Through individually different musical influences, the members came together with their own unique styles from artists and bands such as Bob Marley, Earth, Wind and Fire, Gypsy Kings, George Benson, Jim Croce, Led Zeppelin, Michael Jackson, Stevie Wonder, Van Morrison, and the Who to name a few.
+Common Kings' musical style incorporates elements of pop, reggae, R&B, and island music.
+The group's sound reflects a range of individual influences, including artists such as Bob Marley, Earth, Wind and Fire, Gypsy Kings, George Benson, Jim Croce, Led Zeppelin, Michael Jackson, Stevie Wonder, Van Morrison, and the Who to name a few.